 Al-Anon is a support group to help family members and friends cope with their loved ones alcohol use.

 Call 1300 ALANON (1300 252 666) or check out their website.

 Alcoholics Anonymous (AA)

-Alcoholics anonymous are a 12-step based abstinence self-support group for people who have a problem with alcohol or suspect they may have a problem.
+Alcoholics anonymous is a 12-step based abstinence self-support group for people who require support or guidance in reducing their alcohol intake.

-Carers NSW is an association for relatives and friends caring for people with a disability, mental illness, drug and alcohol dependencies, chronic condition, terminal illness or who are frail.
+Carers NSW is an association for relatives and friends caring for people with a disability, mental illness, drug and alcohol dependencies, chronic condition, or terminal illness.